Abdallah-Dundalk/MS1/readme.md

 Testing
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

+The image links on teh landing page increase in sise and drecrease in brightness and text highlights in yellow to clearly indicate that the link is functional and invites interaction.
+The images are used to draw the users attention.
+And the text under each image gives a brief description of what content awaits.
+The links are of sufficient size to be user freindly and not "fiddly".
+The navigation bar is sutble but clearly visible and provides a traditional form of navigation.

+The Evidence page is simple in appears to work well. the user simply scrolls down to access video content.
+Likewise the Insiders page is simple in appearance with content arranged vertically, very easy to navigate and providing users with bite sized snioppets of information.

+The theroioes page provides an article that quickly introduices the user to theories that try to answer the most basic questions regarding UAPs.
+The user gets quick access to conscice information.

+The sign up page changes the colour pallet to provide a little variety and off users an opportunity to sign up for a news letter.

 All links tested and confirmed working.
 Chrome develpoer tools was used to ensure the sites pages looked good on various screen sizes all teh way down to 320px wide.
 Numerous adjustments were made and checked repeatedly.
 On full size screens the landing pages content assumes and landscape orientation spread from left to right acoss the page.
 As the screen size gets smaller, teh page elements begin to assume a sqaure or verical layout so that all teh content can fit on screen and finally on smart phone screen sizes, the content becomes even more vertically oreinted with little or no side margins and the navigation menu becomes simpliflied.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.